omar0ali/journal-entry/README.md

     ```

 ### Upcoming Features
 GUI Version: I am also planning on making a graphical user interface version of this application in the feature.
-Stay tuned for a more intuitive and visually enhanced experience in the near future!
+Stay tuned for a more intuitive and visually enhanced experience.